 • Where does the data need to be entered?
 Consider all of the areas where you might need to repeat a process

-• Create a workflow where you only need to enter the information one and all of the subsequent areas are updated in real time
+• Create a workflow where you only need to enter the information once and all of the subsequent areas are updated in real time

 We’re keen to offer best practice advice before you start creating workflows.
 For starters, we’d say that you can’t (and shouldn’t!) automate everything.
 Some things just need to be a manual

 process.
 Governance and compliance are key to establish before workflows become the solution.
 You should be able to know where specific data resides in your organisation and who has access to it.
-SharePoint’s workflows do have permission features so approval can be logged before the workflow proceeds further.
+SharePoint’s permission features mean approval can be logged before the workflow proceeds further.
 These ‘stop points’ are essential not just for best practice, but for possible auditing purposes too.

 Spending time planning and creating a workflow can save your organisation lots of money and consequence – especially for sensitive accounting information for example.
 We’d recommend that you visually lay out the workflow into a flowchart diagram before going ahead.
 Before creating a workflow, ask yourself: